gabrielkrell/strain-rig/README.md

    [1249326.491407] cdc_acm 3-2:1.0: ttyACM0: USB ACM device
    ```
    (Here, the Arduino will be `/dev/ttyACM0`.)
 2. Make sure your user is in the `dialout` group, which lets you use serial devices.
+For example:

    `sudo usermod -a -G dialout gabe`
 3. Now, set the tty parameters with `stty` (replacing `/dev/ttyACM0` with whatever your device is called):